 “In the hall of the Golden House stood a massive statue of Nero, measuring over 35 meters in height.
 The whole complex was so enormous that it had three colonnades of 1.6 km long.

-There was an artificial lake almost as big as the sea, surrounded by houses as large as cities.
+An artificial lake was almost as big as the sea, surrounded by houses as large as cities.
 There were also mansions with fields, vineyards, plazas, meadows, and forests with wild and domestic animals of all kinds.

 Some parts of the house were entirely gilded and decorated with gold, precious stones, and shells.
 In the dining rooms were movable ceilings of ivory, through which one could throw down flowers and spread perfume.
 The dome moved constantly by day and by night, like the universe.
 The baths in this room were filled with sea and sulfur water.